StarfallProjects/StarfallProjects/README.md

 _It's all about the words._

-* Consultant
 * Technical writer
-* Docs like code enthusiast
+* Docs like code practitioner
-* MadCap Flare wrangler
+* PowerShell enthusiast